adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

 ### Using Ruby in AWS Lambda

 It was May 2015 at the AWS Summit in Chicago, where I first heard about AWS Lambdas.
-The company I worked with was running its servers on Linode, I had no chance of using it, but I still found the concept fascinating: "just deploy code and we will execute it for you" was the promsie.
+The company I worked with was running its servers on Linode, I had no chance of using it, but I still found the serverless concept fascinating.

 ![aws-lambda](/resources/2016/05/aws_lambda.png)